bouralab/Prop3D/docs/index.rst

 Building Prop3D Datasets
 ------------------------

-First, we created AtomicToil [based on `Toil <https://github.com/DataBiosphere/toil>`_] to create a massively-parallel workflow following the CATH hierarchy or any sets of proteins to clean () each protein and calcuate its biophyscal propteris.
+First, we created AtomicToil [based on `Toil <https://github.com/DataBiosphere/toil>`_] to create a massively-parallel workflow following the CATH hierarchy or any sets of proteins to clean each protein and calcuate its biophyscal properties.
 We also create reproducible training set splits using either the CATH S35 clusters, PDB clusters based on mmseqs, or a calculate new clusters using foldseek.

 Next, we built Meadowlark to process individual protein structures for use ML.
 Specifically, we "clean" each structure by adding missing atoms or residues (SCWRL, MODELLER) and add hydrogens and perform a simple energy-minimization, or 'debump' (Pdb2Pqr).
 We then calculate biophysical properties for the cleaned structures.
 All of the cleaned structures and biophysical properties are added into HDF file on an HSDS endpoint create and share the dataset.